Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

 ### General Command Usage

-- All commands can be run via `npm` (installed with Node).
-Commands can be run like so:
+- All commands can be run via `npm` (installed with Node):
   ```
   npm run <command-name>
   ```

 - All npm commands must have parameters passed in via `--` before specifying parameter names.
-- Running a command with no parameters, or with `--help`, will print a usage message detailing how to use.
+- Running a command with no parameters, or with `--help`, will print a usage message detailing how to use it.

 For example:
 ```